Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 ---
 ## Data Analysis:

-Several expressions and functions were used to get the Metrics used used to gauge the performance of the agents and hotels.
+Several expressions and functions were used to get the Metrics used to gauge the performance of the agents and hotels.
 They are:

 To create a "Season" column: _if [Month] = "December" or [Month] = "January" or [Month] = "February" then "Winter"